Leaves of absence and breaks

 No. Both pregnancy and parental leaves are unpaid leaves from work under the Labour Standards Code.
 However, Employment Insurance maternity and/or parental benefits (canada.ca/en/services/benefits/ei/ei-maternity-parental.html) may be available to those who take these leaves, and your employment contract may also provide pregnancy and/or parental leave benefits.

 Q - Can my employer end my employment while I am on pregnancy/parental leave?

-When you return to work after pregnancy and/or parental leave, you must be allowed to return to the same position or a comparable one with no loss of seniority or benefits.
+When you return to work after pregnancy and/or parental leave, you must be allowed to return to the same position or, if that position is no longer available, to a comparable one with no loss of seniority or benefits.
 If your employer does not allow you to return from pregnancy/parental leave, you may be able to make a complaint.
 Contact the Nova Scotia Human Rights Commission and Nova Scotia Labour Standards for more information.

 Compassionate care leave